-Although Customer Review Period has ended and the final date to file a complaint on your assessment has passed, there are still opportunities for you to review your property details online and understand how we arrived at the valuation.
+If Customer Review Period has ended and the final date to file a complaint on your assessment has passed, there are still opportunities for you to review your property details online and understand how we arrived at the valuation.
+This will allow you to be prepared for the following year for the next Customer Review Period.
 You can learn more about our assessment process at Residential property assessment and Non-residential property assessment.

 We have other helpful tools and resources online as well.
 We encourage you to review your property details and check and compare your property characteristics with other properties for equity.
 You can review your property value for fairness and equity on Assessment Search.
 Visit About Assessment Search for more information.